 When the ocean is your home, office and a place you eagerly await to visit to restore your peace and tranquility – you tend to care for it just a bit more than others do.
-2018 was set from the very beginning to be a journey of deepening our love and understanding for the ocean and how every decision we make as an industry affects ecosystems, livelihoods and precious resources.
+2018 was set from the very beginning to be a journey of deepening love and understanding for the ocean and how every decision we make as an industry affects ecosystems, livelihoods and precious resources.
 As an aquaculture company, it is important to reach outside the boundaries of the farm and to illuminate the environmental and ocean issues in a real-life setting.

-Surfing is a sport that is incredibly in tune with the ocean, its waves, mood swings and all the factors that determine each of those things.
-We needed to find someone who not only had a deep passion for surfing but also had a curiosity for what was happening beneath the surface.
+Surfing is a sport that is incredibly in tune with the ocean - its waves, mood swings, and all the factors that determine each of those things.
+We needed to find someone who not only had a deep passion for surfing, but also had a curiosity for what was happening beneath the surface.
 An incredible turn of events brought us to 10-time Paddleboard World Champion and Professional Big Wave Surfer, Jamie Mitchell.

 Jamie has made the ocean his playground, work space and holds the utmost respect for it.
 Surfing saved his life as a child, helping him overcome severe asthma.
-Now, he is fueled with a passion for learning how he can take care of the ocean in return by going beneath the surface.
+Now he is fueled with a passion for learning how he can take care of the ocean by going beneath the surface.
 As a legend in the surfing community, his goal is to educate those around him about the importance of supporting sustainable aquaculture and the positive effects it has on the health of our oceans when done correctly.